winstonchiong/decisionlabucsf.github.io/README.md

 ## How to update (or add) a team profile
 Two steps:
 ### 1. If you don't have one yet, add a picture to /assets/img/
-A good size for team member pictures on this site is 222x222 pixels, in jpeg or png format.
+A good size for team member pictures on this site is 311 pixels wide, in jpeg or png format.
 Name your picture file something descriptive that won't be mistaken for any other image on the site (like `team_your-name.jpg` -- underscores to separate kinds of info and hyphens to break up words).
 Navigate to [/assets/img/](https://github.com/decisionlabucsf/decisionlabucsf.github.io/tree/master/assets/img) and drag-and-drop the picture file from your desktop into the browser window.
 You'll then be asked to make a "commit":

 ![Screenshot-commit-image](/assets/img/site_readme-02-commit-image.png)